 MRI, or magnetic resonance imaging, is a test that produces very clear pictures, or images, of the human body without the use of X-rays.
 Instead, MRI uses a large magnet, radio waves, and a computer to produce these images.

 Yes.
 The MRI exam poses no risk to the average person if appropriate safety guidelines are followed.
 But, if you have a deep brain stimulator to treat your Parkinson's disease, talk to your doctor before having an MRI since the stimulator(s) may need to be turned off.
+It should be evaluated and turned on again after the MRI.

 - Heart pacemaker